 Neurophysiology and Neuroplasticity Studies

 Swallowing is a complex biological function that is controlled by six pairs of cranial nerves and many areas/centers in the brainstem and brain.
-Disruptions in any of the complex swallowing neural pathways may lead to difficulty swallowing or swallowing disorders (also known as dysphagia).
+Disruptions in any of the complex swallowing neural pathways may lead to difficulty swallowing (also known as dysphagia).

 The series of swallowing neurophysiology and neuroplasticity studies conducted by our team aim to help us better understand the underlying central and peripheral neural mechanisms that control this vital human function, in an effort to inform clinical decisions and develop neurophysiologically-driven treatments.